NOTICE: NOTIFICATION — DATE

 Keenan Lecture

-The Keenan Lecture was established in 1982 to honor the memory of Dr. Mary Emily Keenan, S.C.N., and is sponsored by the School of Liberal Arts.
-Her career in the fields of religious studies and classical languages was distinguished by fifty years of teaching at Spalding University, twenty of which she served as chair of the Religious Studies Department.
+The Keenan Lecture was established in 1982 to honor the memory of Dr. Mary Emily Keenan, S.C.N.
+Her career in the fields of religious studies and classical languages was distinguished by fifty years of teaching at Spalding University, during twenty of which she served as chair of the Religious Studies Department.
+The Keenan Lecture is now sponsored by the Spalding University interdisciplinary School of Liberal Arts.
+The School of Liberal Arts is grateful to the friends and graduates of Spalding University, and in particular to those friends and students of Sister Mary Emily Keenan whose encouragement and support inspires and sustains this annual event.

 Past Lectures